mrblueblue/d3-react-family-tree/README.md

 npm install
 npm start
 ```
+The start script will lint, build, test, and then open up a little command-line program.
+To exit this program enter `quit` or just `CTRL+C` out.

 To see the tree visualization, open the file `src/www/index.html` in your browser.
+Make sure that the `bundle.js` has been built before opening the html file.
+To manually build use the command `gulp build`.

+To start development mode use the command `gulp`

 ### Overview